 The bus departs every day at 1pm from the Nozawa Onsen Chuo bus terminal (village center) and is due back at Nozawa Onsen Chuo bus terminal by 5pm (snow/road condition dependant).

 What day trips do you recommend?

-There is easily enough to do in Nozawa Onsen for an extended holiday, however we have included a list of day trips for those who perhaps do not ski or would like a change of scene.
+There is easily enough to do in Nozawa Onsen for an extended holiday, however we have included a list of day trips for those who would like to see other areas close by.

 Madarao: The easiest day-trip option from Nozawa Onsen (23km) with buses departing daily at 8.25am from Nozawa Onsen Daiichi terminal (the carpark next to the Nagasaka gondola). buses return from Madarao to Nozawa Onsen at 5:10pm.
 Price: 1,200 yen each way.
 Bus information and schedule is subject to change.

 Togari: The closest day trip option from Nozawa Onsen (8km).
 Togari does not have a daily bus option at the time of writing but a taxi can be arranged.
 Although quite small, Togari has night ski many nights and a very nice, local atmosphere.
 Contact us for transport options.

 Other options include: Myoko, Kijimadaira, Ryuoo Ski Park, Shiga Kogen and X-Jam.
 Renting a car is also an option from nearby Iiyama.

 Some ski resorts are accessible via the Nagano snow shuttle 'Inter resort shuttles'.